dmslabbert/dmslabbert.github.io/blog/2023-03-08-welcome/index.md

 ## Introduction

 I have been playing around with this idea to put to paper what I have learned over the years in terms of software development.
 The problem is that it is such a vast field and after 35+ years, I have quite a bit to share.
 So, how to do?
 Then it dawned on me.
-I need to create a complete pre-university course, covering all aspect of becoming a full stack software developer so you can learn how to build enterprise applications.
+I need to create a complete pre-university course, covering all aspect of becoming a full stack software developer, teaching you how to build industry-standard enterprise applications.

 There are many courses teaching you how to learn the Java programming language, for example.
 Using a carpentry analogy, for me, learning Java is like teaching you how to use a hammer.
 The thing is, you are not really interested in hammers.
 You are really interested in building furniture.
 Now if you make hammers for a living, this analogy of mine falls flat on its face.